-This criterion evaluates the level of difficulty of the freestyle flight.
+This criterion evaluates the level of difficulty of the freestyle flight and music freestyle flight.
 It is important, that the entire flight is to be judged, not only some highlights.
 So the score reflects the average level of difficulty.
 The K-factors of the set manoeuvres may give some reference values for the difficulty, but during the calibration flights and by watching practice flights the judge should get a clear impression of the range of difficulties of possible manoeuvres.
 Risky manoeuvres should never be mistaken as difficult manoeuvres.
-Risky manoeuvres for difficulty, but result in a downgrade for safety.
+Risky manoeuvres must not lead to higher scores for difficulty, but result in a downgrade for safety.